 Initially the project will focus on expansion of an existing water storage scheme on private land at Te Tua Station directly above Bridge Pa.

 We have heard the the concerns of the Bridge Pa community in particular.
 Any investment in securing water storage to support our environment, either through expanding the Te Tua facility or developing new storage facilities, is proposed to be paid for by the users of water in the catchment.

-MAR is a set of physical tools that enables us to capture high-quality water from rivers and streams during high winter flows and use it to purposefully recharge aquifers, complementing the natural recharge processes
+Managed Aquifer Recharge, or MAR, is a set of physical tools that enables us to capture high-quality water from rivers and streams during high winter flows and use it to purposefully recharge aquifers, mimicking nature as closely as possible.

 Disclaimers and Copyright